 Daily life is, in general, pretty mundane.
 Ask the average adult what they were doing in June of 1998, and you’ll likely be met with blank stares, occasional chin-scratching, and something that sounds a lot like “Uuuhhhhhh….”
 Even vacation, though certainly more interesting and often more exciting than everyday life, still often falls short of the life-changing and earth-shattering seminal moments that sear themselves into your memory forever; filled with relatively common daily routines like waking, eating, and bathing, it’s not an insult to say that a vacation was relaxing or enjoyable but not all-together very memorable.

-Amid company like this, the seemingly mundane drive home from Myrtle Beach with my wife & daughter provided a somewhat surprising but also very worthy seminal experience of its own.
+Amid company like this, the seemingly mundane drive home from Myrtle Beach with my wife & daughter still managed to provide a surprising but very worthy seminal experience of its own.

 The challenging thing about seminal moments is that, even though you often recognize them as you are living them, they are remarkably difficult to adequately describe afterwards.
 As powerful as the written word can be, and as much as pictures are worth a thousand words….
-Not even powerfully-charged words and emotion-provoking photographs can come close to capturing the fullness of a seminal experience in life; nay, they sadly will often fall far short of the real thing.
+Not even powerfully-charged words and emotion-provoking photographs can come close to capturing the fullness of a seminal experience in life; no, they will often fall sadly short of the real thing.

 Regardless, I’m going to do my best to describe what this trip was like for us.
-I hope that the viewpoint developed by reading about it falls short of neither the buildup of my introduction nor the actual experience we had in driving it.
+I hope that the visual you develop by reading about the experience meets the expectation built up by my introduction.

 When writing previous back roads and travel-related blogs, I’ve attempted to do my best to mesh words and photos together to provide an apt-enough description of a trip to motivate you to try it.
 This method seems to be too simplistic to describe the hidden natural beauty of the rolling farmland and lush mountain ranges of North Carolina and the Virginias, so I’m not going to give my typical turn for turn depiction of this trip.
 Instead, I’m going to try describing it in terms of the overall perspective that we had, with some specific experiences thrown in to provide descriptive support.